pgarrett-scripps/Spectrum-Annotations/README.md

 Fragment a peptide sequence.

 positional arguments:
   spectra               The spectra file to read.
-Shoul dbe a plain text file
+Should be a plain text file
                         with mz and intensity values separated by a space.
   sequence              The peptide sequence to fragment (Proforma2.0 format).